-Opening up a brand-spanking new bag of beauty goodies feels like a chance to celebrate your birthday whenever you want.
+Opening up a brand-spanking-new bag of beauty goodies feels like a chance to celebrate your birthday whenever you want.
 From testing the texture and taking a whiff to see if it tickles your nose to watching your skin transform, there’s a reason why shopping for skin care and makeup is, well, super fun.
-The only downside to changing your skin regimen is that your face might not always have the outcome that you’d hoped for.
+The only downside to changing your skin regimen is that your face might not always demonstrate the outcome that you’d hoped for.
 (Especially if you have sensitive, finicky skin, then you know how it feels to try a trendy-sounding moisturizer and suddenly find yourself completely broken out.)

 To guide you through your new skin care journey, we spoke with dermatologist Dr. Tsippora Shainhouse M.D., FAAD to get her best tips on what to expect when trying out a new daily skin care routine.

 1. There’s a difference between normal skin reaction and allergic reaction.